-Cuff links: Art deco was the latest art movement that swept the nation and with it fashion.
+Cuff links: Art Deco was the latest art movement that swept the nation — and it changed fashion with it.
 Cuff links were one more small piece of decoration that allowed freedom with color.
-Look for art deco style cuff links or solid gold cuff links monogrammed with your initials.
+Look for Art Deco style cuff links or solid gold cuff links monogrammed with your initials.

 Advice for putting together your own 1940s Style Suit

-1. If you are on a budget focus on getting a double breasted jacket and fedora hat.
-These two items alone scream 1940’s more then anything else.
+1. If you are on a budget, focus on getting a double breasted jacket and fedora hat.
+These two items alone scream 1940s more than anything else.

-2. Vintage or thrift stores surprisingly can give you everything you need for your outfit at low cost.
-Otherwise check out my 1940’s Mens Clothing store for any items you still may need.
+2. Vintage or thrift stores surprisingly can give you everything you need for your outfit at a low cost.
+Otherwise, check out my 1940’s Men’s Clothing store for any items you still may need.

 3. Avoid modern fedora hats.
-Yes they will do just fine in a pinch but for just a little bit more get an original wide brim style fedora and really impress your friends.
-The modern one’s are just too narrow brimmed to look right.
+Yes they will do just fine in a pinch, but for just a little bit more you can get an original wide brim style fedora and really impress your friends.
+The modern ones are just too narrow brimmed to look right.